recursiveforte/sprig-batch-jam/session 3.md

 Simply use `addSprite` and `clearTile` (search the toolkit) to add and remove the tiles that are different between each move.

-Also, use an if statement to check if there's a player where you'll add sprites (using `tilesWith`; look back to how we did goal detection!).
+Also, use an if statement to check if there's a player where you'll add sprites.

-Don't move if there's a player in the way!
 Create a function to check if a player is at a certain X & Y, like this:
 ```js
 function checkForPlayer(x,y) { // this function accepts two paramaters: x & y
   let result = false